johnnymo87/socket-apm-extensions/README.md

+This code demoes a small problem that [I reported to the dotnet core team.](https://github.com/dotnet/corefx/issues/10566) See that issue for a work-around solution.

 According to my understanding of the conversation in [this issue](https://github.com/dotnet/corefx/issues/2936), dotnet core supports APM methods for sockets, such as `BeginConnect` and `EndConnect`.
 I believe the support for it appears [here](https://github.com/dotnet/corefx/blob/master/src/Common/src/System/Net/Sockets/SocketAPMExtensions.cs) in the source code.
 I must be doing something wrong, however, because I am unable to access those methods in my code.
 This repo has the necessary code to reproduce the issue.
 ```bash
 docker-compose build